top of page

 Photo by Abbey Villasis

 Here is my boyfriend enjoying the exhibition.
-He was particularly drawn to this painting and appreciated the way it connects the flower to the woman through the snake, forming a visual cycle of womanhood.
-I noticed he liked this piece a lot, so I asked him to pose with it.
+He was particularly drawn to this painting and observed how the woman is connected to the snake by the flower, forming a visual cycle.

 Edited by Madeleine Rick, Art Editor